 A joint loan can help pay for large purchases, such as a new car, or cover the costs of home improvements.
 Together, you may be able to borrow more money than you could by yourself.
 But taking out a joint loan requires careful thought – you’ll be responsible for paying it back in full, not just your half.

 Different types of loans and debt can be taken out jointly.
-These include secured loans, such as a mortgage, and unsecured loans, such as a personal loan.
+These include secured loans, such as a mortgage, and unsecured loans, such as a personal loan, wedding loan or debt consolidation loan.
 You can also open a joint bank account with an arranged overdraft.

 Credit cards can’t be taken out jointly.
 There is a main cardholder who is responsible for paying off the credit card.
 You can add an additional cardholder to use the credit, but they won’t be legally responsible for making payments.